mohammadhm180/AP-Project/README.md

 ## Description
 This is the final project for advanced programming course at AUT.
-The purpose was to build a desktop application like Tweeter written in Java and JavaFX.
+The purpose was to build a desktop application like Twitter written in Java and JavaFX.

 ## Screenshots
 ![Signin page](photos/signIn.png)